uccser/cs-field-guide/text/en/chapters/complexity-tractability.md

 The bin packing problem is another intractable problem that is encountered in many different forms in everyday life.
 In the bin packing problem there are a number of items of varying sizes and the goal is to minimise the number of bins required to fit all the items.
 A real life example of this would be packing boxes into the back of a truck.

-Since this problem is intractable, there is no algorithm that will result in the minimum number of bins used every time.
+There is no known tractable solution to this problem, which means that we only currently have exponential-time algorithms that work out the minimum number of bins needed.
 However, there are a number of heuristics that can very quickly give a non-optimal solution.
 One of these is the first fit algorithm.
 This algorithm uses the following steps:

 1. Select an item.